brightway-lca/multifunctional/README.md

 This library is designed around the following workflow:

-1. Multifunctional activities are created and saved in their original form, with multiple functional flows.
-These flows can be either outputs (e.g. products) or input (e.g. waste treatment).
-Functional exchanges are either manually or automatically labeled as such: ``exchange_instance['functional'] = True``.
+1. A multifunctional activity is created and saved to the database by a user.
+A multifunctional activity is any activity with multiple functional flows, either outputs (e.g. products) or input (e.g. wastes).
+1. The user provides a handling function of this activity, such as substitution, allocation, etc.
+1. When this database is processed, this library will apply the handling function, and create a square matrix for the database.

+More functionality is planned; see [limitations](#limitations).

+## How does it work?

+1. Users label functional exchanges when creating them: ``exchange_instance['functional'] = True``.
-1. Saving a functional flow will automatically create a new `product` node in the supply chain graph.
+1. Saving a functional flow exchange will automatically create a new `product` node in the supply chain graph (if necessary).
-1. Multifunctional activities must be given a handler function label: ``activity_instance['handler'] = 'some_handler_function_label'``.
+1. Users give multifunctional activities a handler function label: ``activity_instance['handler'] = 'some_handler_function_label'``.
 Handler function labels are strings.
-1. Handler functions are mapped in `multifuntional.handler_mapping`.
+1. Handler functions are mapped in `multifunctional.handler_mapping`.
 This library provides a default set of handling functions (see below); users may also add custom handlers.
 1. When the database is processed, the handler functions are executed, and if necessary, virtual activities are created.
 The processed array will create a square matrix.

 ## Limitations